nealalan/LAB-AWS_webserver_via_terraform/README.md

 - When you have any account, you will be shown a number of pieces of data.
 - Store these in your password manager!
 The data is for your root account.
-- It is recommended you setup MFA (Multi-factor Authentication) for your root account.
 	- AWS Console address: https://<account-id-number>.signin.aws.amazon.com/console
 	- Username & Password
 	- Account ID